artsiomkorzun/1brc-walkthrough/Walkthrough.md

 When people want to squeeze out every drop of performance.
 Let's see what happens in the future releases.

 ### 10 - No Key Copy
-We still have a long rode to ride with or without `Unsafe`.
+We still have a long road to ride with or without `Unsafe`.
 Our code copies a station to a byte array to look up in a map.
 Why?
 Let's eliminate one more copy: